YaelGuillermo/nestjs-advanced-course/README.md

 ---

-## 🎯 Learning Goals
+## Learning Objectives

-* Understand NestJS architecture (Modules, Controllers, Providers)
-* Implement REST APIs
-* Work with DTOs and Validation Pipes
-* Implement Authentication & Authorization
-* Connect databases using ORM tools
+By completing these projects, the goal is to gain practical experience with:

-* Structure scalable backend applications
+- Designing scalable backend architectures
+- Building production-ready REST APIs
-* Follow best practices
+- Applying software engineering best practices
+- Writing clean and maintainable code
+- Implementing secure authentication flows
+- Managing relational and NoSQL databases
+- Structuring large NestJS applications

 ---

-## 🧠 Notes
+## Repository Status

-* Some projects may follow specific tutorials.
-* Code may evolve over time as concepts become clearer.
-* Improvements and refactors are part of the learning process.
+This repository is continuously updated as new sections of the course are completed.

+Additional projects and improvements will be added over time.

 ---

-## 📌 Disclaimer
+## License

-This repository is intended for **educational purposes**.
+This repository is provided for educational purposes only.
-Projects are based on tutorials, documentation, and experimentation.

----

-## 📈 Progress

-Learning is continuous 🚀
-New mini-projects will be added as new concepts are explored.

----

-## 📬 Contact

-Feel free to connect, suggest improvements, or share learning resources.
+Feel free to fork it, explore the code, and use it as a learning reference.

-Happy coding! 💻